MikeDvorsky/SSC-32M/README.md

 # SSC-32M

-ATmega4809 implementation of SSC, using the SSC-32/LSS serial protocol
+ATmega4809 implementation of a Serial Servo Controller, using the SSC-32/LSS serial protocol.

+Not open source.